 The population of the Eastern Region has been consistently growing since 2010, and the Montana Department of Commerce projects that this growth will continue through the year 2040.
 Please note that the population change projections for Tribal Nations are not available.
 Table 2-2 below lists the projected 2040 populations of each county within the Eastern Region.
-Counties such as Yellowstone, Big Horn, Custer, and Richland have seen some of the greatest concentrations of population growth and urban development in the Eastern Region and the State, although not all these counties' populations are projected to increase by 2040.
+Counties such as Yellowstone, Big Horn, Custer, and Richland have seen some of the greatest concentrations of populations are projected to increase by 2040.
 Based on the estimates from the Montana Department of Commerce, through the year 2040, Treasure, Powder River, Garfield, and Stillwater counties are projected to see the highest rates of population increase.
 Additional details on specific growth and development trends are provided in each county's respective annex and addendum.